keithalewis/lac/README.md

-Whenever a token is encountered in the input stream it is looked up in the dictionary and the corresponding thunk is called to consume the arguments that follow.
+Whenever a token is encountered in the input stream it is looked up in the dictionary and the corresponding thunk is called to consume the arguments it requires.

 ```
 cos 0                 # call cos(0.) and push the result on the stack